ejewik/Contact-List-Application/README.md

 ## Usage

-Double-click the HTML file in the directory Contact_List_App to open the web application.
+Clone the repository and double-click index.html in the project directory to trigger the browser to render the web application.

 ## Technologies